didx-xyz/aries-cloudcontroller-python/README.md

 ## Usage

-Aries Cloud Controller Python is published to PyPi and can be instaleld using
+Aries Cloud Controller Python is published to PyPi and can be installed using pip:

 ```sh
 pip install aries-cloudcontroller